Pools

 Creating a Pool

-Whole disks (un-partitioned) drives are very much preferred as Rockstor Pool members.
+Whole (un-partitioned) drives are very much preferred as Rockstor Pool members.

 See Import BTRFS Pool to re-establish a prior Rockstor installs Pool.
 It may also be possible to import similarly structured btrfs volumes, single or multi member.